 If you are in the Twin Flame runner and chaser stage, you might be feeling extremely vulnerable, angry, overwhelmed and confused at the moment.

 I want to share with you six tips that have helped us to personally get through this stage:

 1. Is your twin flame really trying to hurt you?

 Firstly, it’s important that you ensure that you’re not actually in a co-dependent or emotionally abusive relationship.
 Unfortunately for some couples, this could be a very real possibility.
 Don’t confuse arguments, differences in character and insecurity for the more sinister forms of manipulation, control and abuse.
-If you think this may be a problem for you, read through the three types of emotional abuse in this article.
+If you think this may be a problem for you, read through the three types of emotional abuse.

 If you are in a Twin Flame relationship, it will be clear that your partner doesn’t intend to cause you harm.
 The harm they cause you is unintentional and is a product of their own unresolved pain.
 However, if you’re in an abusive relationship, it will be clear that the harm your partner causes you is intentional.

 2. Think about what it is that triggers you in your partner’s behavior.